 As a rule of thumb, budget between £15,000 to £30,000 for this scope of website.

-You might be thinking that seems expensive but don’t forget the strategic element of website production so factor in the costs of collaborative workshops, wireframes and revisions, plus the project management and extra services such as setting up Google Analytics, integrating CRMs, linking form submissions to email marketing software, professional content writing and SEO and so much more!
+You might be thinking that seems expensive but don’t forget the strategic element of website production so factor in the costs of collaborative workshops, strategy, wireframes, design, development and revisions, plus the project management and extra services such as setting up Google Analytics, integrating CRMs, linking form submissions to email marketing software, professional content writing, SEO and so much more!

 These all add up in price, so having an idea of your website requirements before approaching an agency is crucial.
 It's all too easy to underestimate website costs if you don’t understand the requirements.

 Your business might be looking to sell products online.
 In that case, you'll need a proper e-commerce solution.
 E-commerce is a little different.
 You'll need an alternative backend system that can accommodate a customer journey beyond the initial sale.

 E-commerce sites are much more complex, usually due to the sheer number of product pages.
 Plus there is the integration of a payment provider and ensuring that the check-out process is secure.